Newport Family and Child Opportunity Zone

 CHAMPION CHILDCARE PROGRAM AT PELL 2018-2019 – REGISTRATION IS OPEN!

 Before and after school licensed childcare on site at Pell is available for students.
-Before school care will open at 6:30 a.m. and after school care will close at 6 p.m.
+Before school care opens at 6:30 a.m. and after school care closes at 6 p.m.
 For more information or to register click here.

 Who We Serve